JosephNichols2000/project-3/README.md

 # Project 3 Assignment

 # Overview
 The purpose of this analysis was to obtain greater understanding of whether a country/nation's GDP, Population or Population Density could be predictor of Olympic success.
-To acheive this we sought to graph the following information:
+To achieve this we sought to graph the following information:
   *  Highest and lowest medal count by GDP
   *  Highest and lowest medal count by Population
   *  Highest and lowest medal count by Population Density